brendon-wong/joyOS/README.md

 # emotionai
 Neural networks for face and emotion detection

+## To set up the application:
+1. `git clone` this repository
+2. `python3 -m venv venv` to create a new virtual environment
+3. `. venv/bin/activate` to activate the virtual environment (deactivate the virtual environment with `deactivate`)
+4. `pip install -r requirements.txt` to install/update all requirements

+## To run the application:
+1. `. venv/bin/activate` to activate the virtual environment if not already activated
+2. `python3 detect2.py` to run the app

 # Installation Process
 # Prerequitistes
 Must have the following running on your machine:<br>